Medical Titanium Alloys Really Safe to Implant in the Body? A Comprehensive Guide to Your Questions

 -

-Strict Production Standards:Production must follow GMP (Good Manufacturing Practice) standards.
-Environments must meet Class 10,000 or Class 100 sterile requirements, and raw material purity must exceed 99.5%.
-Every batch undergoes rigorous testing for mechanical strength, corrosion resistance, and sterility.
+strict production standards:production must follow GMP (Good Manufacturing Practice) standards.
+The environment must meet the requirements of sterility class 10,000 or 100, and the purity of the raw materials must exceed 99.5%.
+Each batch has undergone rigorous mechanical strength, corrosion resistance and sterility tests.

 -